800-922-2596 Call Now Book a Free Inspection

 Frequently Asked Questions About Little Black Ants

 Little black ants are tiny insects, about one-sixteenth of an inch long, known for forming large colonies with multiple queens.
-They are common nuisance pests that often invade kitchens, bathrooms, and outdoor spaces for food.
+They are common nuisance pests that often invade kitchens, bathrooms, and outdoor spaces in search of food.

 Outdoors, they nest in soil, under rocks, and in decaying wood.
 Indoors, they are often found in wall voids, behind baseboards, or near moisture sources.

-DIY methods, such as sprays or traps, may reduce visible ants but rarely eliminate colonies.
+DIY methods, such as sprays or traps, may reduce visible ants but can only do so much.
 Professional little black ant exterminators like Gregory Pest Solutions target the nest directly and provide long-term control.

 Keeping food sealed, cleaning up spills, and fixing moisture problems can make your home less attractive to ants.
 For lasting protection, ongoing service with an expert exterminator helps reduce the chance of future infestations.